-The best time to visit Chota Char Dham is during May-June and September-October.
-For helicopter journey, a trip can be planned in May-June and August-October.
+The best time to visit Chota Char Dham is from May-June and September-October.
+For a helicopter journey, a trip can be planned for May-June and August-October.
 It is best to avoid a visit during the rainy season, especially in July as the weather is likely to turn rough and terrain adverse due to heavy and unpredictable rains in the region.
 Helicopter services are also non-operational during the month of July because of the stormy and rainy weather.

 Chardham Yatra (Badrinath-Puri-Rameshwaram-Dwarka)